zhongmiao-org/intercept-wave/README.md

 A: Make sure the API path matches exactly and the mock configuration is enabled.

 ### Q: How to view request logs?
-A: When you start the mock server, a "Intercept Wave Mock Server" tab will automatically appear in the Run tool window at the bottom of IDEA, showing real-time color-coded logs for all requests, including timestamps, request methods, paths, and whether the response was mocked or proxied.
+A: When you start the mock server, the "Intercept Wave Mock Server" tab will automatically appear in the Run tool window at the bottom of IDEA, displaying real-time color-coded logs for all requests, including timestamps, request methods, paths, and whether the response was mocked or proxied.

 ### Q: Does it support HTTPS?
 A: The current version only supports HTTP, HTTPS support is planned.